How to Grow Do Si Dos?

 Do Si Dos plants grow similar to Girl Scout Cookies plants, so having the experience of growing Girl Scout can be very helpful with dosi.

-How to train and feed Do Si Dos plants?
+How to Train and Feed Do Si Dos Plants?

 Training can be done in three-four different stages.
 The initial training can be performed when Do Si Dos plants are two weeks into the vegetation phase.
 Start with topping, gently removing the top of each plant, slightly spreading the leaves, and breaking off the tiny new growth that shows up from beneath.

-While you want to be modest with how much nutrients you give to the plant up until this point, you can now begin to bump up the dosage.
-Once you see that your Dosidos crops are becoming stalky, that's a good sign.
+While you want to be modest with how much nutrients you give to the plant up until this point, you can now begin to bump up on the dosage.
+Once you see that your Dosidos crops are becoming stalky, that’s a good sign.
 You can additionally perform defoliation.

 Conduct another round of training on week six of vegetation.
 This is when you can even out the canopy with wire.
 Use clips to hold down branches.
+Then, two weeks within flowering, defoliate again to remove remaining lower fan leaves and anything that may be covering bud sites.

 Between weeks six and eight, Dosidos may require more and more nutrients, more so than other strains at this point of growth.
-While you can dispense those extra nutrients, don't forget to get a good flush before flowering completes to get a clean final product.
+While you can dispense those extra nutrients, don’t forget to get a good flush before flowering completes in order to get a clean final product.

 The first thing is smell management.
 The other thing is knowing Dosidos’ weaknesses; this is a plant sensitive to extra light for example, but it generally doesn’t like stress from anything that’s extra.